If Women Counted

 In this issue we take the topic of how the world is accounted and how this tends to have a strongly male or masculine bias.

 In Sign of Our Time, Jackie Vanderburg sets the stage with a survey of female entrepreneurs, detailing the contribution they make to economic life in terms of profitability and wise decision making.
 A contribution that, she argues, could be greatly increased.

 In Making Work Visible, Greg Ogle makes the case for including women’s ‘non-market’ activities in what is counted, as without this the image we have of economic life is skewed, such that ‘he’ is praised for bringing home the money, while the fact that ‘she’ kept the house in order, took the children to school, cooked the food, shopped goes unrecorded and unrewarded.

 Naoko Komori describes the accounting culture of Japan, which lacks the huge male bias and gender imbalance of the Anglo-Saxon world, and considers the value to be found in the analysis of the accounting practices of Japanese women when dealing with the household’s finances.
-To this end the use of kakeibo, a household finance ledger, is widespread, coming in multiple forms, one example of which is included below.
+To this end the use of kakeibo, a household finance ledger, is widespread, coming in multiple forms, one example of which is included above.

 The Waring Influence focuses on the impact that Marylin Waring has had on the way national accounting is conceived and conducted.
 However, in this piece, Terje Langeland documents how Ms Waring is far from convinced that her message has penetrated into all the corners that it should have reached.